Tanzania flagPolitics & Government Guide · Tanzania

 Legal System

-Mixed legal system of English common law, customary law, and Islamic law
+Mixed legal system based on English common law, Islamic law, and customary law

 Head of State